aesalazar/AsteroidsWasm/readme.md

 https://nodejs.org/en/

 NOTE 2:  Sometimes I get an "is being used by another process" error when attempting to start from Visual Studio.
 I have not been able to narrow it down but it seems to be a known issue with the package.
 You can easily tell by trying to delete the obj or bin folders and getting file lock errors.
 If it happens, look in Task Manager for any running instances of electron.exe.
 Kill them and it should resolve.

+## Blazor MAUI Notes

+This is the most recent addition to the collection.
+It was created using the Visual Studio Wizard for a Blazor MAUI project.
+The Weather demo components were removed along with a general cleanup.
+Then a reference to the Astorids.BlazorComponents project was made and added to the main layout.
+It is very similar to how the Asterdoids.Blazor.Wasm project works.

+I left all of the Platform resources as is (Windows, Android, iOS, etc.).
+I have only tested Windows and Android, both of which started up flawlessly.
+Android used the same simiulator I had created for the Asteroids.Xamarin.Andoird project.
+I didnt have an Apple developer subscription available but I image it will work with little effort.